jarends/fork-func/README.md

 <br/>

 **pathOrFunc**
-If you pass a function instance, this function will be called in a child process.
+If you pass a function, this function will be called in a child process.

 Or you can pass an absolute or relative path to a module, exporting a function.
 If relative, it must be relative to the calling module like you would do in ```require```.